 Our staff is comprised of dedicated community members looking to help.

 Tamara has spent over two decades watching the population of Charlottetown grow, in which time, she has developed a passion for building up and advocating for PEI’s Black community.
-She currently serves as a board member for Women’s Network PEI, Music PEI, and Art in the Open, and is a past board member for Island Fringe Festival and ACT (a community theatre).
+In addition to many committees and advisory boards, she currently serves as a board member for Women’s Network PEI and Art in the Open, and is a past board member for Music PEI, Island Fringe Festival, and ACT (a community theatre).

-Tamara enjoys reading, crocheting and playing music with other local musicians.
+Tamara enjoys reading, calligraphy and making music with other local musicians.
 She lives in Charlottetown with her husband and three dogs.

 Flossie was born and raised in Kenya.